Hodapp87/automata_scratch/README.md

   and found a section I'd ignored on the difficulties of producing good meshes from isosurfaces for the sake of rendering.
-I kept the code around because I figured it would be useful to refer to later, particularly for the integration with Blender.
+I kept the code around because I figured it would be useful to refer to later, particularly for the integration with Blender - but otherwise shelved this effort.
 - `blender_scraps` contains some scraps of Python code meant to be used inside of Blender's Python scripting - and it contains some conversions from another project, Prosha, for procedural mesh generation in Rust (itself based on learnings from `python_extrude_meshgen`).
 These examples were proof-of-concept of generating meshes as control cages rather than as "final" meshes.

+It would probably make sense to rename this repo to something with `procedural` in the name rather than `automata` since at some point it ceased to have much to do with automata.

+## Projects not covered here

+- curl-noise work (both in Clojure and in Python/vispy)
+- parallel transport
+- prosha, of course